lyleverythinG/counterapp_riverpod/README.md

 # Counter App with Riverpod

-- This project shows a simple counter app example with Riverpod implementation.
+_This project shows a simple counter app example with Riverpod implementation_.

 - autoDispose() is used to reset the screen when user leaves.
 - refresh() is used to reset the value of counter to default.
 (0).
 - ref.watch() is used to rebuild the widget when the value of counter changes.